mbsabath/large_data_in_R/Large-Data-in-R.md

 #### 4.5.1 `rm()`

-A general principle of optmizing your code for memory is that you should only keep the things you need.
+A general principle of optimizing your code for memory is that you should only keep the things you need.
 If you created a large vector that you’re now done with, you can remove the reference by using the `rm()` function.
 Note that this won’t free the memory immediately, R will simply no longer be able to find the data in question.
 The memory will ultimately be freed when the garbage collector is run, which brings up